 It Starts With Engaging Their Target Audience

 If the last few years have shown online retailers anything, it’s that mobile is a growing trend with no end in sight.
 According to IBM Corp., 17% of all online sales for Cyber Monday – 2013 – were from mobile devices, a staggering upswing from the previous year.
-Smartphone and tablets have become a significant part of the customer conversion equation.
+Smartphones and tablets have become a significant part of the customer conversion equation.
 Adding mobile to your customer-engagement strategy is not only a benefit.
 It’s a necessity.
-But what exactly does it mean to engage your mobile customers, and how exactly should you approach this strategy?
+But what exactly does it mean to engage your mobile consumers, and how exactly should you approach this strategy?

 Know Where Mobile Fits Into Your Marketing Strategy

 It’s easy to look at every marketing channel as a path designed specifically for conversions.
 And despite IBM Corp.’s data regarding Cyber Monday, the truth is in order to optimize mobile for your marketing strategy, you should consider looking at mobile beyond conversions.
 When it comes to reaching your mobile consumers, remember this: